‘Best player in this draft:’ Redskins pick Young 2nd overall

-WASHINGTON (AP)Chase Young finished his junior season at Ohio State figuring he had done what it takes to become a top pick in the NFL draft.
+WASHINGTON (AP)Chase Young finished his junior season at Ohio State believing he had done what it takes to become a top pick in the NFL draft.

 After months of buildup passed and trade talk went nowhere, the Washington Redskins took the fearsome pass-rusher with the second overall pick Thursday night.
 Young was drafted after the Cincinnati Bengals took Heisman Trophy-winning LSU quarterback Joe Burrow first overall, but the Washington, D.C. area native believes he is second to none.